Glycan–protein interaction: Effects of electronics

 The comparison of electrostatic surface potentials (ESPs) of aromatic rings in tryptophan, tyrosine, phenylalanine, and histidine suggests that electronic effects also play a role in the binding to glycans (see Figure 2).
 After normalizing the electron densities for surface area, the tryptophan still remains the most electron rich acceptor of $CH-\pi$ interactions, suggesting a possible reason for its 9-fold prevalence in carbohydrate binding pockets.
 Overall, the electrostatic potential maps follow the prevalence trend of Trp >> Tyr > (Phe) > His.

 Carbohydrate-binding partners

 There are many proteins capable of binding to glycans, including lectins, antibodies, microbial adhesins, viral agglutinins, etc.

 Lectins

-Lectins is a generic name for proteins with carbohydrate-recognizing domains (CRD).
+Lectin is a generic name for proteins with carbohydrate-recognizing domains (CRD).
 Although it became almost synonymous with glycan-binding proteins, it does not include antibodies which also belong to the class.

 Lectins found in plants and fungi cells have been extensively used in research as a tool to detect, purify, and analyze glycans.
 However, useful lectins usually have sub-optimal specificities.
 For instance, Ulex europaeus agglutinin-1 (UEA-1), a plant-extracted lectin capable of binding to human blood type O antigen, can also bind to unrelated glycans such as 2'-fucosyllactose, GalNAcα1-4(Fucα1-2)Galβ1-4GlcNAc, and Lewis-Y antigen.